ninekorn/SCCSCompass/README.md

 [img]https://i.ibb.co/Vw21X5L/sccsgimbal0.png[/img]

+Corse Language follows...
 # SCCSCompass2D turned to a SCCSCompass3D which i decided to put on the shelves to work on the SCCSGimbal...
-...before the 23rd of May happened that is, where i got ultimately totally cockblocked... (hilariously explained in egyptian fb scriptures)
+...before the 23rd of May happened that is, where i got ultimately totally cockblocked and buttfucked... (hilariously explained in egyptian fb scriptures)

 📜
 🤳